Stability of Certainty-Equivalent Adaptive LQR for Linear Systems with Unknown Time-Varying Parameters: Proposed Method

 where $\Pi_\Theta[\theta] = \mathrm{argmin}_{\tilde{\theta}\in \Theta} \|\tilde{\theta}-\theta \|$ represents the projection onto the convex set $\Theta$, and $\mu>0$ is the step size.
 For the analysis in the following sections, we introduce the following definitions.
 Let $\varphi_k$ denote the parameter estimation error at time $k$, defined as $\varphi_k := \hat{\theta}_k-\theta_k$.
 Given $\varphi_k$, we can define the 1-step nominal prediction error as

 An interesting insight is that in the noiseless case ($w_k \equiv 0$), the LMS update is equivalent to a gradient descent step on the squared 1-step prediction error $\|e_{1|k}\|^2$.
 The (unprojected) LMS filter is a fundamental tool in recursive parameter estimation~\citep{astrom1994adaptive}.
-The projected version has recently been applied for parameter estimation in adaptive model predictive control~\citep{lorenzen2019robust,degner2024adaptive}.
+The projected version has recently been applied for parameter estimation in adaptive model predictive control~\citep{lorenzen2019robust,degner2026adaptive}.
 While for general convex sets $\Theta$ the projected LMS involves solving a convex optimization problem at every time step, in the common case where $\Theta$ is a hyperrectangle, projection reduces to clipping the input vector in an elementwise manner.

-Its main advantage compared to the more popular recursive least squares (RLS) method is that the vanilla RLS (without modifications) is unsuitable for the estimation of continuously changing parameters due to its inability to forget.
+An advantage of the LMS compared to the more popular recursive least squares (RLS) method is that RLS is unsuitable for the estimation of continuously changing parameters due to its inability to forget.
+A popular approach to overcome this limitation of RLS is to use exponential forgetting.
+However, ensuring desirable behavior of the resulting adaptive controller becomes challenging, as one needs to consider how fast the parameters change and tune the forgetting factor accordingly.